GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-profile| replace:: to be documented

-.. |function-builtin-repeat| replace:: to be documented

-.. |function-builtin-replace| replace:: to be documented

 .. |function-builtin-reset_profiler| replace:: to be documented

-.. |function-builtin-resize| replace:: to be documented

-.. |function-builtin-reverse| replace:: to be documented

-.. |function-builtin-rotate| replace:: to be documented

 .. |function-builtin-set| replace:: to be documented

 .. |function-builtin-set_variant_index| replace:: to be documented

-.. |function-builtin-slice| replace:: to be documented

 .. |function-builtin-smart_ptr_clone| replace:: to be documented